| Copyright | (c) Justin Le 2015 |

 Note that we use "stream" here slightly differently than in libraries

-)...we stream over the input elements.
-Using streamAuto
+IO)...we stream over the input elements.
+Using streamAuto on an

 infinite list allows you to "stop", for example, to find the